 If, as an employee, you use your private car for business mileage, you can receive an allowance based on the rates from your employer.
 If you want to know more about Mileage Allowance Payments (MAPs), check our article on mileage allowance.

-If your employer reimburses you at a lower rate than HMRC's advisory mileage rate, you can read our guide on how to claim Mileage Allowance Relief.
+If your employer reimburses you at a lower rate than HMRC's advisory mileage rate, head to our guide on how to claim Mileage Allowance Relief.

-Can I use a different mileage rate than HMRC approved one?
+Can I use a different rate than the 2021 HMRC mileage rate?

-Although HMRC has set the mileage allowance rate, it you are allowed to use a different rate than the standard one for 2021.
+Although HMRC has set the mileage allowance rate, employers are allowed to use a different rate than the standard one.

-If you employer pay back your employees at a lower rate, the employee can apply to HMRC for mileage allowance relief at the end of the tax year to cover the difference.
-For example, if you pays 34p per mile, you can claim tax relief on the difference of 11p per mile for cars and vans.
-Similarly, if a business chooses to repay more than HMRC amount, the excess will be taxed.
-We recommend establishing a system for how you reimburse your employees.
+If your employer reimburses you at a lower rate, you can apply for mileage allowance relief from HMRC at the end of the tax year to cover the difference.
+For example, if you receive 30p per mile, you can claim tax relief on the difference of 15p per mile for cars and vans.
+Similarly, if a business chooses to provide an allowance that is higher than the HMRC rates, the excess will be taxed.

-If you need help with your reimbursement system, you can try our Teams solution.
-If you need help setting up your team, you can contact us for assistance at email@example.com.
+If you need help with setting up a reimbursement system for your employees, you can try our Teams solution.
+If you need assistance to get started, you can get in touch at email@example.com.